-Learn more about cervical cancer in Uganda and the impact on women, their families and communities, and what Congress can do to save lives from the disease around the world.
+Our new video highlights the impact of cervical cancer in Uganda and the impact on women, their families and communities.
+Congress can act to save lives from the disease around the world.

 No woman has to die from cervical cancer.
 Today, the disease takes the lives of 265,000 women every year across the globe, and nearly 90 percent of those deaths occur in low- and middle-income countries.